 As Young Academic‘s Tom Chandler has investigated, MySpace has reportedly lost over 10 million users between the months of January and February this year and is now down to 63 million unique users.
 This is compared with the 95 million users on the site this time last year, read this fascinating column to discover why.

-Last November, MySpace announced that it would be fully converging with Facebook, prompting many critics to label the move as an acknowledgment of defeat, in face of Facebook’s dominant position in social networking.
+Last November, MySpace announced that it would be fully converging with Facebook, prompting many critics to label the move as an acknowledgement of defeat, in face of Facebook’s dominant position in social networking.

 “The company also announced 500 job cuts in January, adding to the 29% of the MySpace workforce who were made redundant last summer”